smfo/whatILearntToday/.NET-C#/Entity framework core/Interacting with data/basicOperations.md

 of multiple db calls.

 ## Deleting data
 Data cannot be instantly deleted, the data needs to be tracked first.
-Meaning we have to retrive the object first, before removing it and saving the changes.
+Meaning we first have to retrive the object, before removing it and saving the changes in the db.

 ```C#
 private static void RetrieveAndDeleteASamurai()